Vervious/gpt/README.md

 ## More Semantics

 Let's remove the 1s from the diagonal of attention.
 The motivation here is, we are already copying x, there is no need to copy it again (but wait, what if there is no application to do, i.e. it is not near anything.
 I suspect this will not do as well.
 Instead, we should do the next experiment.)
+(I accidentally deleted this run...)
 ```
 self.register_buffer("mask", torch.tril(torch.ones(config.block_size, config.block_size),diagonal=-1).bool().view(1, 1, config.block_size, config.block_size))
 ========